swarmnyc/fulton-android/README.md

 See [wiki/ApiClient](https://github.com/swarmnyc/fulton-android/wiki/ApiClient) for more detail.

 ## FultonApiClient
 FultonApiClient is an abstract class and extends from ApiClient.
-It is fully designed of handling the request and response for[Fulton Server](https://github.com/swarmnyc/fulton/tree/master/fulton-server) which is a RESULTFul server based on Express.
+It is fully designed to handle the request and response for [Fulton Server](https://github.com/swarmnyc/fulton/tree/master/fulton-server) which is a RESULTFul server based on Express.
 For example,

 ``` kotlin
 /* ProductApiClient handles all API calls of Product */